List of multilingual presidents of the Philippines: Gloria Macapagal Arroyo

 Gloria Macapagal Arroyo is known for her knowledge of other Philippine languages, having used this to her political advantage.
 Growing up in Pampanga, Cebuano-speaking Iligan in Lanao del Norte and Manila, Arroyo speaks fluent Filipino, Kapampangan and Cebuano, being raised by a Kapampangan-speaking father and a Cebuano-speaking mother.
 She is also proficient in Ilocano, Hiligaynon, Bikol and Pangasinan, which she has used on a number of occasions while serving as president.
+Her mother was raised in Ilocano-speaking town of Binalonan, Pangasinan.

 Arroyo is the Philippines' most recent hispanophone president, having been raised by her parents to be fluent in the language, although she did not start using the language extensively until later into her presidency, when she made state visits to Spain and Equatorial Guinea in 2007.
 Despite being a third-language Spanish speaker, during her term she mandated the reintroduction of Spanish as a subject in the Philippine school system.
 In addition to Spanish, Arroyo also possesses some proficiency in French, which she used on her visit to Canada in 2002.